 This enables companies to create evergreen content, optimize existing traffic, and scale up sustainably over time.

-While investing in sales talent and competitive search terms is essential, a strong SEO presence can provide a consistent flow of customers, making a significant impact on an enterprise company’s bottom line.
+While investing in sales talent and competitive search terms is essential, a strong SEO presence can provide a consistent flow of customers and significantly impact an enterprise company’s bottom line.

 Formulate a clear vision of what success looks like for your SEO efforts.